 When the nuts and bolts of your degree start to feel like they’re coming loose, or if you just want to make sure you’re on track, contact your faculty’s academic advising office.
 They can help with degree planning, program requirements, and other issues related to your courses to ensure things are running smoothly at the pace you want.
 Contact them by email or phone, or attend virtual drop-in hours if they’re available!

 Want to level up your studying and writing skills?
 Get in touch with the Chapman Learning Commons for study tips, advice on citations, and appointments for tutoring or writing help.
-Drop in via video or chat during their open hours to find out more.
+Drop by the 3rd floor desk at Irving K. Barber Learning Centre during their open hours or visit the Chapman Learning Commons website to find out more.

 Resources to help you connect to your community

-The First Nations House of Learning (FNHL), located in the First Nations Longhouse, provides various services to Indigenous students, including organizing student events and initiatives across UBC, and hosting Indigenous Student Collegium.
-Follow their Facebook, Twitter or Instagram accounts for more information on what’s offered this year.
+The First Nations House of Learning (FNHL), located in the First Nations Longhouse, provides various services to Indigenous students—including organizing student events and initiatives across UBC, and hosting the Indigenous Students Collegium.
+If you are an Indigenous student new to UBC, you are automatically subscribed to The Talking Stick, FNHL’s e-newsletter, which serves to keep you informed of upcoming events, activities and opportunities.
+You can also follow the First Nations Longhouse Facebook or Instagram accounts and the Indigenous Events calendar for ongoing information throughout the year.

 UBC is also home to X̱wi7x̱wa Library, the only university library in Canada dedicated to Indigenous content—check out its website for information on collections and resources.